A Guide to NCEA At Onewhero Area School

 Requirements for Level 3 NCEA

 Level 3 students can choose up to six full year courses.
 There is the possibility of being given a line of ‘study’ but this is at the discretion of the DP.
 It will depend upon what other subject’s students are taking.
-Please see Jamie if you think you may be eligible for a study line.
+Please see Mrs Ritchie if you think you may be eligible for a study line.